Shibboleth Service Provider Deployment

 If you are an experienced Shibboleth user and want to upgrade the configuration of an existing installation, you might also have a look at:

-- Shibboleth Service Provider Migration Guide to update an existing configuration.
+- Shibboleth SP Migration Guide to update an existing configuration.

 Old Shibboleth SP guides:

-- Shibboleth Service Provider 3.1 Installation Guide and Configuration Guide for Linux, macOS and Windows.
+- Outdated Shibboleth SP 3.1 Installation Guide and Shibboleth SP 3.1 Configuration Guide for Linux, macOS and Windows.

-- Outdated Shibboleth Service Provider 2.5 Installation Guide for Linux, Mac OS X and Windows.
+Outdated Shibboleth SP 2.5 Installation Guide for Linux, Mac OS X and Windows.

 Access Control with Shibboleth